Requirements for Authors

 Send your manuscripts, suggestions, questions in e-mail to the Editor-in-Chief: Dr. habil.
 Péter H. Nagy, PhD. (nagyp@ujs.sk) or to the Journal Manager: Dr. habil.
 Barnabás Vajda, PhD. (vajdab@ujs.sk)

-Volume 1: February 10
+Volume 1: May 20

-Volume 2: May 20
+Volume 2: September 10

-Volume 3: August 20
+Volume 3: December 5

-Technical criterias of the manuscript:
+Technical criterias of the manuscript

 • It is obligatory to insert an Abstract and Keywords in English to every scholarly study.

-Quality criterias of the manuscript:
+Quality criterias of the manuscript

 • Scientific studies should be an original and research-based texts.